collective-action/tech/README.md

 A quick summary of how to add a new action.
 See the [contribution guidelines](CONTRIBUTING.md) for more details.

 #### Steps
-1. Copy and paste the html code snippet below right below the `<div id="collection-actions-in-tech">` opening tag.
-Don't worry about the formatting being consistent.
+1. Copy and paste the html code snippet below right below the opening `<div>` opening tag.
 1. Update the fields and verify that the changes look correct.
 1. Commit the changes to a new branch and make a PR.